-Cardiovascular issues up mortality rates in patients with advanced fibrosisApril 10th, 2013 in Diseases, Conditions, Syndromes /
+Cardiovascular issues up mortality rates in patients with advanced fibrosisApril 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New research reveals that advanced fibrosis is a significant predictor of mortality in patients with nonalcoholic fatty liver disease (NAFLD), largely brought about by cardiovascular causes.
 NAFLD alone was not associated with increased mortality according to findings published in the April issue of Hepatology, a journal of the American Association for the Study of Liver Diseases.